 This publication incorporates self-assessment data into measures of sustained employment.
-Self-assessment data captures the activity of individuals with income that is not taxed through PAYE, such as income from self-employment, savings and investments, property rental, and shares3.
-Currently, only data for tax years from 2014/15 onwards are available for inclusion in LEO.
+Selfassessment data captures the activity of individuals with income that is not taxed through PAYE, such as income from self-employment, savings and investments, property rental, and shares3.
+Currently, only data for the from 2013/14 onwards tax year is available for inclusion in LEO.
+For this reason we have only published employment and earnings outcomes for these tax years in this publication.